Success is something you attract by the person you become through personal development and growth.

 - The secret of time is simply this: time is the force that magnifies those little, almost imperceptible, seemingly insignificant things you do every day into something titanic and unstoppable.

 - Successful people form habits that feed their success, instead of habits that feed their failure.

-Book #3 – The 5 Love Languages
+Have Amazing Relationships with The 5 Love Languages

 The 5 Love Languages, by Gary Chapman, deconstructs how we want to be loved and how we should communicate our love to others.

 The 5 Love Languages is a quick and incredibly powerful read.
 By applying the techniques Chapman suggests, anyone can improve their relationship with their friends, family members or significant others.